crealu/mern-boilerplate/README.md

 &nbsp;
 ## Use as a terminal command

-Run the following command in the terminal to created a custom terminal command:
+Run the following command in the terminal to create a custom terminal command:
 ### `sh saveCmd.sh`

 Now you can use this boilerplate in any directory in the terminal by simply typing: